ethan-ck/Alexandria/Linux/Introduction.md

 	- Options = ls **-a**
 	- Arguments specify where the command and option of the command returns
 		- ls -a **/home/ksf/**
+	- There are always spaces between all commands, options, and arguments

+-